jfrayshe/learn.neurotechedu.com/neural oscillations.md

 * Memory
 * Abnormal neural function, such as epilepsy, and Parkinsons.

-Practical applications for extracting neural oscillations using your own BCI could be looking at the presence of mu waves during motion, or to check if there is a presence of alpha and beta waves during meditation.
+Practical applications for extracting neural oscillations using your own EEG-based BCI could be looking at the presence of mu waves during motion, or to check if there is a presence of alpha and beta waves during meditation.
 You may even want to look at all the different waves that occur when you are performing a specific task.

 # How do we extract neural oscillations as a feature of our EEG data?

-As previously mentioned the data obtained by EEF is captured as a function of time, but neural oscillations are described in units of frequency.
-In order to transform the data we must employ a Fourier transform.
+As previously mentioned the data obtained by EEG is captured as a function of time, but neural oscillations are described in units of frequency.
+In order to convert time data to frequency the data must be transformed.
+The function used to accomplish this is called the Fourier transform and the gif below helps visualize how it works:
 ![](https://github.com/jfrayshe/learn.neurotechedu.com/blob/gh-pages/images/neurosc/giphy.gif)

-The Fourier transform is a highly regarded formula which is the mainstay formula for signal processing and signal decompistion.
+Below is a .gif that adds further insight to how a single signal can contain multiple distinct frequencies:

 ![](https://github.com/NeuroTechX/eeg-101/blob/dano-dev/EEG101/src/assets/wavedecomposition.gif)

 The best way to extract neural oscillations is to perform a Fourier transform on your preprocessed data and then plot the resulting frequency patterns in the category of brain waves your interested in seeing.
-You can further preprocess your data to exlude certain channels, or target specific frequency ranges to oberseve features of the neural oscillation.
+You can further preprocess your data to exlude certain EEG channels, or target specific frequency ranges to oberseve features of the neural oscillation.
->See NeuroTechX.edu "Preprocessing" for a detailed look at the preprocessing steps that that can be applied to your data.
+__See NeuroTechX.edu "Preprocessing" for a detailed look at the preprocessing steps that that can be applied to your data.__

 Before extracting neural oscillations there are several steps that must be undertaken to prepare you data:
+* Importing the relevant modules to your python environment
 * Importing data, reading data, and formatting data
 * Preprocessing
 * Epoching
-* Assemble a classifier (plotting a topomap)
+* Assemble a classifier (for plotting a topomap)
 * and finally, plotting the relevant figure

+### Importing the relevant modules

+We will not be going into too much detail about what each modules do (just yet).
+Below are the modules I imported for both plotting a topomap and plotting psd

+import numpy as np </br>
+import matplotlib.pyplot as plt </br>
+from mne import Epochs, pick_types, find_events </br>
+from mne.channels import read_layout </br>
+from mne.io import concatenate_raws, read_raw_edf </br>
+import mne </br>
+import os.path as op </br>
+from mne.datasets import eegbci </br>

 ### Importing, reading, and formatting data

-In the below example I have used a dataset created by experimental runs by (reserach reference) so when the data is fetched it will have already underwent some preprocessing which will not be covered in either examples.
+In the below example I have used a dataset created by experimental runs by [Goldberger et al](https://www.physionet.org/physiobank/database/eegmmidb/) so when the data is fetched it will have already underwent some preprocessing which will not be covered in either examples.
 However in both cases the data will be fetched using the below commands: